AlexeyPanchenko/printerservice/README.md

 # printerservice
-Simple implementation standart android print API for custom documents
+Simple implementation of standard android print API for custom documents

 ## dependencies
-In the root build.gradle
+In the root project build.gradle
 ```
 allprojects {
    ...